Creating a DNS sinkhole with Perl and unbound(8)

 Configuring a DNS resolver to use the blocklist

-Remember to check after setup that domain filtering is properly working with something like host(1) or dig(1).
+Remember to check after setup that domain filtering works properly with something like host(1) or dig(1).

 Unbound